FiloSpaTeam/flashforge5mpro-configs/README.md

 Actually configs are literally an export of OrcaSlicer, just do `Import Configs` and you're ready to go.

-*Using OrcaSlicer 2.0.0-dev on GNU/Linux with Wi-Fi support* from (https://github.com/UnitooTeam/OrcaSlicer)[https://github.com/UnitooTeam/OrcaSlicer]
+*Using OrcaSlicer 2.0.0-dev on GNU/Linux with Wi-Fi support* from [https://github.com/UnitooTeam/OrcaSlicer](https://github.com/UnitooTeam/OrcaSlicer)

 ## What settings this config provides

-*DO ALWAYS THE AUTOMATIC LEVELING BEFORE PRINT*
+**DO ALWAYS THE AUTOMATIC LEVELING BEFORE PRINT**
 ############################################
-*DO ALWAYS THE AUTOMATIC LEVELING BEFORE PRINT*

 **Nozzle**